Students

 POLICY STATEMENT

-All activities involving the use of UConn IT resources are not personal or private; therefore, users should have no expectation of privacy in the use of these resources.
+All activities involving the use of IT Resources are not personal or private; therefore, users should have no expectation of privacy in the use of these resources.
 Information stored, created, sent or received via UConn systems, including cloud-based systems, may be accessible when required by law, including requests made under the Freedom of Information Act (FOIA), the Family Educational Rights and Privacy Act (FERPA), subpoena, or other legal process, statute, or regulation.

 ACCEPTABLE USE

-• UConn provides IT resources to enable faculty, students, and staff to accomplish their university-related work and support the University’s mission.
+• UConn provides IT Resources to enable faculty, students, and staff to accomplish their university-related work and support the University’s mission.
 University equipment is to be used primarily in support of the University’s mission and may not be used to conduct commercial activities or any activity prohibited by state and federal law or University policy.

-• Actions that negatively impact the ability of the University to operate or cause undue stress on IT resources are prohibited.
-These actions include but are not limited to interfering with the legitimate use of IT resources by others, introducing additional software or devices to any IT resource without appropriate authorization, or the mass mailing of unapproved email or other electronic communication.
+• Actions that negatively impact the ability of the University to operate or cause undue stress on IT Resources are prohibited.
+These actions include but are not limited to interfering with the legitimate use of IT Resources by others, introducing additional software or devices to any IT Resource without appropriate authorization, or the mass mailing of unapproved email or other electronic communication.

-• Do not intentionally seek or provide information or access to IT resources to which one is not authorized, nor assist others in doing so.
-Do not attempt to subvert or circumvent University systems’ security measures nor use University IT resources to subvert or circumvent other systems’ security measures for any purpose.
+• Do not intentionally seek or provide information or access to IT Resources to which one is not authorized, nor assist others in doing so.
+Do not attempt to subvert or circumvent University systems’ security measures nor use University IT Resources to subvert or circumvent other systems’ security measures for any purpose.

 • Do not publish, post, transmit or otherwise make available content that is in violation of law or policy.
 The University cannot protect individuals against the existence or receipt of material that may be offensive to them.
 As such, those who make use of electronic communications are warned they may come across or be recipients of material they find offensive or objectionable.